 - Move the point-of-care into the home and allow clinical teams to provide personalised, predictive and preventative healthcare.

-The team apply engineering principles throughout the work, which will be underpinned by a collective commitment to producing safe, usable and cost-effective technologies that foster new discovery science.
-People living with dementia and families are central to this process, which will also explore the ethical implications of the work.
+The team apply engineering principles throughout the work, which are underpinned by a collective commitment to producing safe, usable and cost-effective technologies that foster new discovery science.
+People living with dementia and families are central to this process, which also explores the ethical implications of the work.

-Their focus is holistic and personal, and produce:
+Their focus is holistic and personal, and is producing:

 - Sensitive ways of tracking early stage disease progression through monitoring functional changes;